 Gold ores can be found in the Famatina district of La Rioja and in Valle Fertil in San Juan, while Chubut houses placer gold in the upper courses of the Tecka and Corcovado rivers as well as lakes Corcovado and Fontana.
 In Santa Cruz, gold washings were found near Cabo Virgenes, occurring in the black beach sands.

-Placers can be found in the Cañada Honda locality in San Luis province, with nuggets as heavy as 5 oz.
+Placers can be found in the Cañada Honda locality in San Luis province, with gold nuggets as heavy as 5 oz.
 Rio de la Carpa and Cerritos Blancos are other placer producing localities.
 Gold-bearing pyrite can be found in Carolina, on the western slope of Cerro de Tomalasta.
 Various ores are also found in Cordoba, concentrated on the northern slopes of the Sierra Central, between Soto and Candelaria rivers.

 Some of the placers in Argentina produce very high-grade crystalline gold specimens.
 These are most well documented at the Rio Neuquen, where specimens of nearly pure gold crystals have been recovered.